 LIVE ANIMAL RESPONSE

-Live strandings occur when marine animals—mainly whales, dolphins, porpoises, or sharks—become stranded on shorelines or trapped in waterways or man-made structures.
-Recorded across all Maritime coasts, strandings can result from navigational errors, human interactions, illness, or injury, with mass strandings involving two or more animals.
+Live incidents involve when marine animals—mainly whales, dolphins, porpoises, or sharks—become stranded on shorelines or trapped in waterways or man-made structures or entangled in gear.
+Recorded across all Maritime coasts, live incidents can result from navigational errors, human interactions, illness, or injury, with mass strandings involving two or more animals.
 Successful outcomes depend on the animal’s condition, a prompt response, and proper on-site care during the incident.

 LEGAL RESPONSIBILITY

-All marine mammals are protected under new marine animal amendments and the Species at Risk Act (SARA).
-It is illegal for unauthorized individuals to touch, disturb, feed or otherwise harass these animals.
-A scientific licence is required to handle marine mammals and, depending on the species, a Species at Risk permit may also be required.
-MARS annually applies for and receives these permits.
+All marine mammals are protected under the Fisheries Act and Marine Mammal Regulations, with some species additionally protected under the Species at Risk Act.
+It is illegal for unauthorized individuals to approach, touch, disturb, feed, or otherwise harass marine mammals.
+Handling these animals requires a valid scientific licence and, for certain species, a Species at Risk Act permit.
+MARS applies for and holds all required permits annually.

 REPORTING LIVE MARINE ANIMALS